lobis/gas-cli/README.md

 ## Installation

-[ROOT](https://github.com/root-project/root) is required as it is a dependency of Garfield itself even though it's not really needed for this project (TODO: remove ROOT dependency).
+[ROOT](https://github.com/root-project/root) is required as it is a dependency of Garfield itself even though it's not really needed for this project.
+If you know a way of removing this dependency, please contact me or post and issue with your suggestion.

 Garfield is not a required dependency as the CMake configuration will build it from source if its not found on the system.
 This is not practical for ROOT as it's a very large dependency.